Noncollapsed degeneration of Einstein 4-manifolds II: Obstructions to the Gromov-Hausdorff desingularization

 We can finally conclude that there are obstructions to the desingularization of some Einstein orbifolds.

-\begin{thm} Let $(M_o,g_o)$ be an Einstein orbifold, and $(M_i,g_i)$ a sequence of Einstein manifolds converging to $(M_o,g_o)$ in the Gromov-Hausdorff sense and such that the possible non-flat blow-up limits are integrable Ricci-flat ALE \emph{manifolds} (which implies that there are no tree of singularities forming).
+\begin{thm} Let $(M_o,g_o)$ be an Einstein orbifold, and $(M_i,g_i)_i$ a sequence of Einstein manifolds converging to $(M_o,g_o)$ in the Gromov-Hausdorff sense and assume that, at a singular point $p\in M_o$, the possible non-flat blow-up limits are \textit{integrable} Ricci-flat ALE \emph{manifolds} (which implies that there are no tree of singularities forming).